atesgoral/bd1k/README.md

 ## Updating the sprites

-PNG is in 4 colour indexed format.
+Keep the PNG in 4 colour indexed format.
 Use [TinyPNG](https://tinypng.com/) to further optimize it.

 To convert to base64: